balfieri/flightplan/README.md

 CURRENT FEATURES<br>
 ----------------

 It shows the textual flight plan in a compact navlog format that should be familiar to most pilots.
 It performs table lookups for CAS, MV, and DEV.
 The flight plan is still somewhat manual.
 The user must provide average IAS, IA (indicated altitude), WD (wind direction), WS (wind speed), etc. values for each leg.
+It verifies that fuel time left is more than allowed (default: one hour).

 It prints out a weight-and-balance check for the specific tail number and type.